Overpool: History

 The name means "upper pool" and derives from the Old English words uferra and pōl.

 Recorded in the Domesday Book under the ownership of William Malbank, the settlement had a population of only two households.

 Pool consisted of two townships: Nether Pool and Over Pool, in Eastham parish of the Wirral Hundred.
 Overpool became a civil parish in 1866 and was part of Wirral Rural District from 1894.
-The parish was abolished in 1911 and absorbed into Ellesmere Port.
+The parish was abolished on 1 April 1911 and absorbed into Ellesmere Port.
 The population was recorded at 89 in 1801, 72 in 1851 and 91 in 1901.

 From the 1930s, the settlement of Netherpool was lost to industrial redevelopment and the 16th century Poole Hall was demolished shortly before the outbreak of World War II.

 In the 1960s, Overpool's shops on the north side of Rossmore Road West were: GM Birks (Hairdressers), A & JR Leach (Newsagents), a habitually vacant unit, G Partridge (Butchers), Ashe & Nephew (Off-licence), Rivacre Fish Bar (owned by Stan Fairbrother) later to become Harry's Fish Bar (owned by Harry Wong), General Store owned by Mr & Mrs Jones, then later by Mr & Mrs Laider, Betting Office, Rivacre Home Stores owned by a Mr Turner, then Mr & Mrs Walker, and finally a grocer's shop and monumental mason's yard owned by Mr Petrus.
 Mr & Mrs Steve Cox took this over and the mason's yard was built upon to double the size of the store.
 On the south side of Rossmore Road West: Overpool Service Station (an Esso filling station), a bakery (later owned by Patisserie Anglaise), Sharples' Newsagents, a Co-op butchers and supermarket, a general store owned by Mr Roberts, a laundrette, a hardware store, a cafe, Galaxie Newsagents, an electrical shop, a chemist owned by Mr Duffy, a Tesco supermarket, and finally the Post Office and Mr Burgess's butchers.

 The area underwent considerable change after the Vauxhall Motors factory opened nearby in 1962: several farms that had supplied milk and other dairy produce to the area were replaced by local authority housing.
 One was "Overpool Dairy" run by Charlie and Norman Dodd, and the other was Jones's farm which was next to the Dodd's place.
 Dodd's Farm delivered milk by horse and cart up to the early 1960s.

 Bowaters Mersey Paper Mill, which produced newsprint from the 1930s, was in nearby Netherpool and had a social club at Overpool that was a popular venue in the 1960s and 1970s.

+From 1974 to 2009 it was in Ellesmere Port and Neston district.